Findings: Access for People with IDD and Brain Injuries

 Mental Disability and the ADA: Public Policy in the Courtroom

-Beginning with a brief overview of the Americans With Disabilities Act, this paper explores the issues of disability, direct threat, and reasonable accommodations as they apply to people with psychiatric disabilities with an emphasis on relevant court decisions.
+Beginning with a brief overview of the Americans With Disabilities Act, Mental Disability and the ADA: Public Policy in the Courtroom explores the issues of disability, direct threat, and reasonable accommodations as they apply to people with psychiatric disabilities with an emphasis on relevant court decisions.
 Author: M. Rempfer

-By asking people with mental retardation, brain injury, and psychiatric disabilities to identify their independent living needs, a method to develop interventions and accommodations that will result in increased and improved center for independent living services was illustrated.
+By asking people with intellectual disability, brain injury, and psychiatric disabilities to identify their independent living needs, a method to develop interventions and accommodations that will result in increased and improved center for independent living services was illustrated.
 Author: J. G. Youngbauer